SpencerVedenoff/ChatBot/README.md

 - *To install NumPy run the following command from terminal:* pip install numpy

-- Please reach out if you have anyquestions!
+- Please reach out if you have any questions!